gluser1357/eclipseissues/readme.txt

 ==========
 IMPORTANT:
 ==========

-Sometimes, I got the following:
+Some notes about possible warnings or errors:

+- WARNING: Unknown module: gluser1357.tester specified to --add-reads This warning comes only if gluser1357.tester has a module-info.
+  In case of problems we could delete module-info because tester is only thought as scope=test dependency, and the module path will be tweaked by Eclipse / Surefire.

+- Sometimes we got a FindException in these cases:
   - run CoreMain   -> runtime error: Error occurred during initialization of boot layer java.lang.module.FindException: Module gluser1357.tester not found
   - run CoreTest   -> runtime error: Error occurred during initialization of boot layer java.lang.module.FindException: Module gluser1357.tester not found
+  Workaround: This strange state could mostly be "repaired" by switching to a new workspace (or eventually delete it).

-This could be of some strange state that COULD NOT be reconstructed by Project clean or Maven Update!
+  It could NOT be solved by Project clean or Maven Update(!)
-A way out is to delete complete workspace.